 Saltwater Fish, Pacific Northwest

-The Tide Pool Sculpin is a very common fish along the shores of the BC coast and the rest of the north pacific from Alaska to Washington.
+The Tide Pool Sculpin is a very common fish along the shores of the Pacific Northwest from Alaska to Washington.
 Though these fish only reach about 8 cm and live a maximum of five years, they thrive in the turbulent waters of the inter tidal zone.
 They also have the ability to withstand very cold water temperatures.
 In the Bering Sea they have been known to live in temperatures as low as 2 degrees Celsius.

 Other interesting characteristics of this species, is their ability to find their way back to their favorite tidepool.
 Tide pool sculpin survive by eating isopods, amphipods, shrimp and worms.
 In turn, they are often eaten by larger fish like the kelp greenling.
 They range in coloration from gray to brown and even green with multi colored speckles.

 Tide Pool Sculpin are commonly found in tide pools.
 The well camouflaged tidepool sculpins hide in crevices throughout the tide pools of the BC coastal region, and can easily be observed by wading into tide pools from shore.